Lo Fair Thou Art My Love – Hymn Lyric

 Lo Fair Thou Art My Love

-Once upon a gentle sunrise or during the slow blossom of the evening, take a moment to pause and imagine a song of old, a song of love and adoration that transcends time and space.
+Once upon a gentle sunrise or during the slow blossom of the , take a moment to pause and imagine a song of old, a song of love and adoration that transcends time and space.
 “Lo Fair Thou Art My Love” is not just a phrase tucked within the pages of an ancient hymn; it’s a timeless declaration of beauty and grace that echoes through the ages.

 This song takes us on a journey to a world where the essence of love is woven into every aspect of creation.
 It paints a portrait of someone so stunning, their beauty cannot be contained in simple words.
 As we immerse ourselves in this hymn, we find the subject of our song likened to the most magnificent things in nature.
-From the doves found in one’s eyes to the hair compared with flocks of goats on Mount Gilead, this poetic language reveals a love for someone as radiant as the most exquisite features of the earth.
+From the doves found in one’s eyes to the hair compared with flocks of goats on Mount Gilead, this poetic language reveals a love for someone as radiant as the most exquisite features of the .

 Imagine standing on a high hill, looking across the valleys to see goats leaping with life, their dark, shimmery coats flowing in the breeze like waves across the sea.
 This is the picture of vitality woven into the hymn to describe one’s hair—vibrant and full of energy.